 Writing skill statements may take you two or more hours to complete.
 But keep in mind that the work that you do in writing your skill statements will help you not only to write a good resume, but will also be valuable in interviewing, where it is important that you are able to prove you have the skills that are important to the employer.

 - Write a draft of your resume.
 Once you have written your skill statements, you are ready to begin a resume draft by placing those skills in the chosen format.
 For a chronological format, your skill statements will go into a section entitled “Work Experience” or “Professional Experience.”
 For a functional resume, you can also use the title “Professional Experience” or “Relevant Experience.
 Use past tense for previous activities, experiences or acquired skills.
 Use present tense to refer to ongoing or current activities.

 If you are using a functional format you will also want to have a “Work History” section to provide the names of the companies for which you have worked, where they were located, the job titles you held, and the dates you worked at each company.

-5. Develop a “Highlights of Qualifications” or “Summary of Qualifications” section to begin your resume.
+- Develop a “Highlights of Qualifications” or “Summary of Qualifications” section to begin your resume.
 The purpose of this section is to gain the employer’s attention by highlighting some of your key qualifications for the position.
-This section can include such things as total number of years of relevant experience; key accomplishments; special knowledges that you have (for example, knowledge about specific computer programs); and personal skills (such as hardworking, honest, flexible, loyal, etc.).
-Example:
+This section can include such things as: total number of years of relevant experience; key accomplishments; content skills that you have (for example computer knowledge); and personal skills (such as hardworking, honest, flexible, loyal, etc.).
+Here are three examples: